Ashley Sutton: Racing career

 Sutton began his career in karting in 2000 and raced in karting up until 2009, when he switched to the 750MC Formula Vee Championship.
 He went on to win the Rookie of year award that season, finishing 4th in the overall championship with assistance from an established 2 Car team (AMP).
 He made a return to racing in the 2014 British Formula Ford Championship after having been forced to sit out two and half years of racing, following a road car accident.
 He finished 3rd in the championship that year, taking 5 wins, 16 podiums, 4 pole positions and 10 fastest laps.
 For 2015 he switched to the Renault Clio Cup United Kingdom, entering the championship with support from the British Touring Car Championship team, Team BMR.
 Winning the championship that year, with 6 wins, 14 podiums, 4 pole positions and 4 fastest laps.
 In March 2016, it was announced that Sutton would make his British Touring Car Championship debut with MG Racing RCIB Insurance driving a MG6 GT.
-He finished 4th in the first race of the season and took his first win in a wet race three at croft.
-He also won the Jack Sears Trophy.
-A championship for all the rookies to compete for in their first season.
-For 2017 Sutton moved back to Team BMR as expected.
+He finished 4th in the first race of the season and took his first win in a wet race three at Croft.
+He also won the Jack Sears Trophy, awarded to the top performing rookie.
+For 2017 Sutton moved back to Team BMR.
 He failed to score a point at the first round at brands hatch but since has taken wins at Oulton Park, Croft, Snetterton, Knockhill and Rockingham.
-He held a 10 point lead at the summit of the championship heading into the finale.
+He held a 10-point lead at the summit of the championship heading into the finale.
 Sutton clinched the title in the final race of the season after rival Turkington had earlier won the second race from 15th on the grid to keep the championship alive.
 However, on lap 2 of race three, Turkington was hit, therefore ending his chances and confirming Sutton as the champion, the youngest since John Fitzpatrick in 1966.
 During his title defence in 2018, Sutton won six races, the most of any driver during the season but came fourth overall.

 Sutton competed in the inaugural season of the TCR UK series, winning two races of a truncated campaign with Verizon Connect Racing.